EPCCed/eidf-docs/docs/access/project.md

 Projects using the Virtual Desktop cloud service are accessed via the [EIDF Portal](https://eidf-vdi.epcc.ed.ac.uk/approval/).

-!!! info
-    Currently the EIDF Portal can only be accessed from University of Edinburgh IP addresses so the appropriate VPN will need to be used if accessing outside of campus.

 The EIDF Portal uses EPCC's SAFE service management software to manage user accounts across all EPCC services.
 To log in to the Portal you will first be redirected to the [SAFE log on